-Learn how to predict a categorical target through Classification - the supervised mining function.
+Learn how to predict a categorical target through Classification - the supervised mining technique.

 5.1 About Classification